lesleycw/Agility2020-301-Federation/lab2.rst

 TASK 3: Enable OKTA Multi-Factor Authentication [OPTIONAL]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Refer to the instructions and screen shots below:
+Refer to the instructions and screen shots below.
+This task will require a mobile app to enable a second factor.

 +----------------------------------------------------------------------------------------------+
 | **[OPTIONAL]**                                                                               |